 The Connected Worker in Manufacturing

-For example, prior to the COVID-19 pandemic, operators would clock in for their shifts and chat with other operators about various plant activities to handover one shift to the next.
-Then, with greater importance placed on social distancing during the pandemic, many manufacturers want to avoid unnecessary contact between workers.
-The right digital tools can minimize the amount of physical contact between personnel on the shop floor, empower operators to work more autonomously and enable supervisors to remotely manage maintenance tasks and other assigned jobs.
+For example, prior to the COVID-19 pandemic, operators would clock in for their shifts and chat with other operators about various plant activities to hand over one shift to the next.
+Then, with greater importance placed on social distancing during the pandemic, many manufacturers wanted to avoid unnecessary contact between workers.
+The right digital tools can minimize the amount of physical contact between personnel on the shop floor, empower operators to work more autonomously, and enable supervisors to remotely manage maintenance tasks and other assigned jobs.